deohs/get_pa_csv/README.md

 - *read_data.R* is the R script which reads all of the data files and makes a simple plot.
 - *run_daily.sh* is a Bash script to run get_data_v2.R and is executed by the cron utility
 - *crontab.txt* is the crontab entry to run the Bash script

+The two R scripts have been tested to work on Windows, macOS, and Ubuntu Linux.
+The Bash script and crontab file are intended to be used on a Linux server and are not needed to run the R scripts from RStudio.

 ## Usage